dataswift/hatjs-update/README.md

 This repo is part of a 6 video series about login/signup and CRUD operations using Dataswift's hat-js

 ## Description
-A simple React application to delete data from a Personal Data Account using hat-js
+A simple React application to update Personal Data Account's data using hat-js

 ## Getting Started with Dataswift Auth
 ```